ellak-monades-aristeias/eIDAS-ISS/README.md

       "status":"OK"
     }

-If the response is OK, then the SS can redirect the user back to the SP using the appropriate point.
+If the response is OK, then the ISS can redirect the user back to the SP using the appropriate (success) endpoint.
+If it is "NOK" the user will be redirected to the failure endpoint.